concord-consortium/lab/readme.md

     bin/guard

 Now any change you make in `src/examples/` will generate the corresponding content in `dist/examples/`.
-In addition changes in `src/lab/` result generation of the associated Lab modules in `lab/` and the copying of these modules to `dist/lab/`.
-In addition any change in either the `src/lab/` or `test/` directories will automatically run the tests and display the results in the console window where `bin/guard` is running.
+In addition changes in `src/lab/` generate the associated Lab modules in `lab/` and copy these modules to `dist/lab/`.
+In addition any change in either the `src/lab/` or `test/`directories will run the tests and display the results in the console window where `bin/guard` is running.

 You can also create a localhost and local Apache vhost for lab and optionally d3: